pokusew/nfc-pcsc/README.md

 No worry, just needs a proper configuration, see [explanation and instructions here](https://github.com/pokusew/nfc-pcsc/issues/13#issuecomment-302482621).

-### Mifare Classic: Authentication Error after Multiple Writes
+### MIFARE Classic: Authentication Error after Multiple Writes

 No worry, you have probably modified a sector trailer instead of a data block, see [explanation and instructions here](https://github.com/pokusew/nfc-pcsc/issues/16#issuecomment-304989178).